 How do I get my team to use the sales pipeline?

 The biggest challenge, in my experience, is adoption.

 Sometimes sales teams will be resistant to the whole concept because a) they don’t want their process, or lack of process, to be exposed, or b) they worry that they’ll be replaced, or c) it’s technical, or hard, and they see it as one more thing that gets in their way.

-So, because of those reasons, it’s really important that someone owns their adoption.
+So, because of those reasons, it’s really important that you own your adoption.
 Normally this is a sales manager.
-(I’ve literally been in a room with 8 sales reps who I was supposed to train on a $5k pipeline process that was built for them, and 0 of the 8 wanted it.
+(I’ve been in a room with 8 sales reps who I was supposed to train on a $5k pipeline process that was built for them, and 0 of the 8 wanted it.
 Twas a little awkward.)

 The trick is creating an appetite for it.
 It has to make their life easier.
 Usually this is by helping them focus their time.
 And saving them from repetitive shiz, like sending the same “I just left you a voicemail” email over and over.